 About

-Mark joined the faculty at MIT in 2015 and was promoted to AWOT in 2020.
+Mark joined the faculty at MIT in 2015 and was promoted to associate professor with tenure in 2023.
 He became Graduate Officer in 2021.
-He received his B.A. in biology from Reed College in Portland, OR and his Ph.D. from the University of Texas at Austin.
-Prior to joining MIT, he was a postdoctoral researcher at the Howard Hughes Medical Institute’s Janelia Research Campus in Ashburn, VA.
+He received his B.A. in Biology from Reed College in Portland, Oregon and his Ph.D. from the University of Texas at Austin.
+Prior to joining MIT, he was a postdoctoral researcher at the Howard Hughes Medical Institute’s Janelia Research Campus in Ashburn, Virginia.

 Research